top of page

 WHAT IS and IS NOT SAFEGUARDING?

 A. RESOURCES Diocesan Safeguarding teams provide a wide variety of services to their individual dioceses.
-We have found a wide spread in both staffing and provision of service across dioceses, with no discernible pattern relating to worshipping community numbers, diocesan finances or geographical area.
-This chart shows diocesan resources plotted against Usual Sunday Attendance (10,000s) This chart plots Resource against Diocesan Income (for which we had fewer data points) An
+The Jay report comments on the variation in staffing across dioceses but we thought it deserved some numbers.
+Like Jay, we found a wide spread in both staffing and provision of service across dioceses, but could find no discernible pattern relating to worshipping community numbers, diocesan finances or geographical area.
+This chart shows diocesan resources plotted again

 -